philc/book-notes/psychology/self knowledge - school of life.md

     of ourselves.
   * Judging ourselves is helpful for being grounded in reality and for self-improvement.
   * Strategies to change the tone of the inner voice
-    * Identify a nice voice we knew int he past and give it more scope.
+    * Identify a nice voice we knew in the past and give it more scope.
 Perhaps there was a kindly grandmother.
     * Try to become an imaginary friend to ourselves.
 In friendship, we know instinctively how to deploy strategies of wisdom and consolation.
 Good friends like you as you already are, and